-The Hawaii Psychology Internship Consortium (HI-PIC) represents the collaborative effort of three Hawaiian state agencies and the Western Interstate Commission for Higher Education, WICHE, to share resources and faculty for the purpose of providing a broad and general educational program for psychology interns.
+The Hawai'i Psychology Internship Consortium (HI-PIC) represents the collaborative effort of three Hawai'i state agencies and the Western Interstate Commission for Higher Education, WICHE, to share resources and faculty for the purpose of providing a broad and general educational program for psychology interns.

-Our program offers one-year, full time internship positions at treatment centers across four of Hawaii's islands-Kauai, Oahu, Maui, and the Big Island (Hawaii).
+Our program offers one-year, full time internship positions at treatment centers across four of Hawai'i's islands- Kaua'i, O'ahu, Maui, and the Big Island of Hawai'i.
 It is expected that by the conclusion of the internship year, interns will have achieved intermediate-to-advanced competence in APA's nine Profession Wide Competencies and associated Learning Elements.
 For a comprehensive list of all required Learning Elements, please see the HI-PIC Intern Evaluation.

 The following represents a list of all required competencies and a general summary of associated learning elements: